What are data cleansing services

 What is the difference between data cleansing and data enrichment services?

-Data cleansing fixes or removes inaccurate and duplicate records in your existing database.
-Data enrichment adds new information to existing records, like phone numbers or company details.
-Many platforms now combine both services.
+Data cleansing fixes or removes inaccurate and duplicate records while data enrichment adds new information like phone numbers or company details to existing records.
+Many platforms now combine both capabilities in a single service.

 How often should B2B contact data be cleansed?

-B2B contact data decays quickly, so you should cleanse it continuously or quarterly depending on your database size and outbound activity volume.
-Automated, ongoing cleansing works better than periodic batch cleanups.
+Cleanse B2B contact data continuously or quarterly depending on your database size and outbound activity volume, as contact data decays quickly.
+Automated, ongoing cleansing delivers better results than periodic batch cleanups.

 Can data cleansing services integrate directly with Salesforce and HubSpot?

-Yes, most data cleansing services offer native integrations with major CRMs like Salesforce, HubSpot, and Microsoft Dynamics.
-They also provide API access for custom connections to other business systems.
+Yes, most data cleansing services offer native bi-directional integrations with Salesforce, HubSpot, and Microsoft Dynamics, plus API access for custom connections to other business systems.

 What specific data quality problems do cleansing services fix?

-Common issues include duplicate contact and company records, invalid email addresses, outdated job titles and company information, inconsistent field formatting, and missing firmographic details like company size or industry.
+Data cleansing services fix duplicate contact and company records, invalid email addresses, outdated job titles, and inconsistent field formatting.
+They also address missing firmographic details like company size or industry.

 Should companies outsource data cleansing or handle it internally?